luximeng/RealEstateBuyerOfferInputForm/README.md

 ## Getting Started

-download the project, open it with pycharm.
+download the project, open myScript.py with a IDE of your choice such as Pycharm, VSCode.

 ### Prerequisites